With Easter just around the corner, my kids are excited to start making some adorable Easter bunny crafts.

 This cute bunny craft is made by tearing paper and gluing it to a bunny shaped template.

 It’s a great way to use up scrap paper and it’s a simple craft that even young children can do with very little assistance.
 I love easy Easter bunny crafts!

-Disclosure: As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
+Disclosure: As an Amazon Associate I earn from qualifying purchases by readers clicking my affiliate links at no additional cost to you.

-This Easter craft is perfect for preschoolers, kindergarteners, and lower elementary, although older kids may enjoy doing it as well!
+This simple Easter bunny craft is a great Easter craft for preschoolers, kindergarteners, and lower elementary, although older kids may enjoy doing it as well!